What is Teeth Whitening?

-There are many techniques available to whiten your teeth.
-Over the years, Dr. Goldberg has selected a few systems that provide his patients in Randolph NJ & Morris County NJ with great results.
+The techniques for teeth whitening almost seem endless as there are many techniques available to whiten your teeth.
+Over the years, Dr. Goldberg has selected a few systems that gives his patients in Randolph NJ & Morris County NJ great results.
 Having multiple options offers patients various choices based upon the amount of time and money they want to invest.

 There are intrinsic and extrinsic factors that cause the yellowness or darkness of teeth.

 - Intrinsic factors include the color of the middle layer of your tooth, called “dentin.”
 Some people’s dentin is darker than others, and this will cause a darker appearance.
 This is very difficult to change with whitening.

 - Extrinsic factors include foods such as red wine, chocolate, coffee, etc, as well as the tars and nicotine in smoking.
 These are the stains that the whitening process will work on.

 “Dr. Goldberg answered all of my questions in a very professional way.
 I had many, because I don’t have dental insurance.
 The actual treatment was better than expected, and everyone on the staff was caring and professional.
 I never felt I was “just another person,” but somehow special!
 I would not hesitate to recommend you to all of my friends.
 You’ll see me again!!
 Many thanks!” – Phyllis V. – Budd Lake